The Crisis We Face And How Ecosystem Carbon Capture Can Help

+Ecosystem Carbon Capture may spell the end of global warming issues.
 Even if our society were able to completely halt greenhouse gas emissions today, the Earth would continue heating for decades.1 Numerous studies indicate an overabundance of greenhouse gases have been released into the atmosphere.
-Since these gases can be long-lived, they could potentially continue trapping heat far into the future.2 In addition, heat stored in the deep ocean can be released by ocean currents, regardless of whether we halt greenhouse gas emissions now.1 As dire as the situation appears, however, with mass, focused action, there may be a solution.
+Firstly, since these gases can be long-lived, they could potentially continue trapping heat far into the future.2 Secondly, heat stored in the deep ocean can be released by ocean currents, regardless of whether we halt greenhouse gas emissions now.1 As dire as the situation appears, however, with mass, focused action, there may be a solution.

 Society needs a way to capture carbon dioxide, the principal greenhouse gas, from the atmosphere.
 Removing carbon dioxide from Earth’s atmosphere is also known as carbon sequestration.3 Carbon sequestration has the potential to not only stop global warming, but also reverse the warming that has already taken place or will take place.
 There has been much talk of developing technological solutions for carbon capture, but another effective solution exists: preserving and restoring ecosystems that capture carbon dioxide naturally.4